Trump administration nixes informal talks with North Korea

 But hours later, Zagoria sent a follow-up email to the group saying the visas were not approved and the talks were off.

 The last-minute withdrawal of the approval of the visas came hours after the Malaysian government announced that VX nerve agent was used to assassinate Kim Jong-nam, the estranged brother of North Korean leader Kim Jong-un, on February 13 at Kuala Lumpur International Airport as he waited to board a flight to Macau.
-The extremely chemical is classified as a weapon of mass destruction by the United Nations.
+The extremely toxic chemical is classified as a weapon of mass destruction by the United Nations.

 South Korea has accused Pyongyang of ordering the killing, and the Malaysian government has implicated four North Koreans in Kim's death.